inkognitro/react-app-tutorial/05-toaster.md

 }
 ```

-I think from a toaster-user-perspective this is an acceptable solution.
+I think from a toaster-user-perspective this is an acceptable way to dispatch toast messages.
-But from a toaster-manager-perspective we need to consider that when- or even wherever a toast message is dispatched
+From a toaster-manager-perspective we also need to consider that from wherever a toast message is dispatched
-the toast messages should run through a central bus and be forwarded to every handler which want to do something
+these messages should run through a central bus and be forwarded to every handler which wants to do something
 with it.
+The observer pattern would be a perfect fit for that!

 > :bulb: The [observer pattern](https://www.tutorialspoint.com/design_pattern/observer_pattern.htm):
-> In terms of the observer patter a "subject" normally has a list of "observers".
+> In terms of the observer pattern, a "subject" normally has a list of "observers",
-> These observers are triggered by the subject everytime a specific event happens.
+> which are triggered by the subject whenever a specific event happens.
 > This event can be a state change or something other.
 One may call this also the "listener" or "subscriber" pattern.

 So let's reach this with a subscribable toaster implementation: